-Enterprise content management has provided businesses with the capacity to manage both structured and unstructured content over the years.
+Enterprise content management solutions have provided businesses with the capacity to manage both structured and unstructured content over the years.
 It has played a vital role to address the challenges presented by the massive volume of information created, its variety, and new sources.
 Some analysts have recently pronounced the death of ECM as a consequence of various of factors, but is it truly dead?

 Enterprise content management’s future is still bright and full of possibilities.
 New data sources arise as technology develops.
 This will need the evolution of ECM strategies and approaches to addressing the rising challenges that companies confront when it comes to information management.

-Gartner claimed in 2017 that ECM is dead and that Content Services had arrived!
+Gartner claimed in 2017 that ECM is dead, and that Content Services had arrived!
 The industry experts were taken aback by this statement.
 Content Services is simply about technology, failing to realize the enormous goal of ECM strategy and methodologies.
-Enterprise Content Management will remain at the center of Information Management.
+Enterprise content management will remain at the center of Information Management.

 In this article, we will look at the history of enterprise content management and what the future holds for ECM.

 Prior to the 1990s, document management was a straightforward task that required only a few employees to store, organize, and retain business documents.
 The volume of paper documents created was still under control, and organizations encountered few challenges back then.

 When personal computers were introduced into the workplace, things began to get increasingly complex.
 The creation of documents and information began to increase, and corporations began to face the difficulty of managing various channels of information and storage at the same time in a relatively short period of time.

 The notion of a paperless office was born as a result of technological improvements, when organizations began to transition away from paper documents and business activities and toward digital ones.
 This tremendous transition away from paper, as well as the volume of information generated, created a slew of information-management challenges.